surma/surma.dev/content/things/rust-to-webassembly.md

 Many guides recommend [`wee_alloc`][wee_alloc], which is a very small (<1KB) allocator written by the Rust WebAssembly team that can also free memory.
 Sadly, it seems unmaintained and has an [open issue about memory corruption][wee_alloc mem corruption] and leaking memory.

-In any WebAssembly module of decent complexity, the 10KB consumed by Rust’s defaul allocator will make up for only a tiny fraction of the overall module size, so I recommend sticking to it and knowing that the allocator is well-tested and performant.
+In any WebAssembly module of decent complexity, the 10KB consumed by Rust’s default allocator will make up for only a tiny fraction of the overall module size, so I recommend sticking to it and knowing that the allocator is well-tested and performant.

 ## wasm-bindgen